nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 Either follow the instructions from [the FFmpeg Compilation Guide for Ubuntu](http://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu) adding the `--enable-libfaac` and `--enable-nonfree` compile options.

-Or run [the Nuxeo script for compiling FFmpeg](https://github.com/nuxeo/ffmpeg-nuxeo). **You should build the ffmpeg executable on a separate machine than your Nuxeo Platform server machine, and then install the result on the machine where you set up Nuxeo Platform.&nbsp;**
+Or run [the Nuxeo script for compiling FFmpeg](https://github.com/nuxeo/ffmpeg-nuxeo). **You should build the ffmpeg executable on a separate machine than your Nuxeo Platform server machine, and then install the result on the machine where you set up Nuxeo Platform.**

-&nbsp;

 {{#> callout type='warning' }}